mbaumer/us_hep_funding/docs/_states/NH.md

 [NH-01](#NH-01)  [NH-02](#NH-02)

 # NH -- Sen. Margaret Hassan (D) and  Sen. Jeanne Shaheen (D)
+## Committees
+Margaret Hassan is the #12 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Jeanne Shaheen is the #1 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Jeanne Shaheen is the #8 Democrat on the Senate Committee on Appropriations

+Jeanne Shaheen is the #6 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

 ## HEP Grants
 ```
 In the past 5 years, this state has received: